SirTimme/alpagotchi/README.md

 Alpagotchi provides a docker image to host it yourself.
 The docker image can be found on [dockerhub](https://hub.docker.com/r/alpagotchi/discord-bot).

 > [!IMPORTANT]
-> This directory structure is needed for elephas to run:
+> This directory structure is needed for Alpagotchi to run:
 > ```
 > /
 > ├── docker-compose.yml